JhonaCodes/result_controller/README.md

 ## Error Handling Strategy

-The Result Handler library promotes a functional approach to error handling:
+The Result Controller library promotes a functional approach to error handling:

 1. **Explicit Error Types**: All possible errors are represented in the return type
 2. **No Surprise Exceptions**: Operations return errors rather than throwing exceptions